UDDITwork/FOODMAP/README.md

 📧 Email: [udditalerts247@gmail.com](mailto:udditalerts247@gmail.com)
 📱 Phone: +91 7456886877

----

-## 🤝 Contribute

-Feel free to fork this repository, submit pull requests, and contribute to the project.
-Together, let's make FoodMap the best food sustainability platform! 🌟

----

 ## 🛡️ License

 This project is **Proprietary & Confidential**.
 Unauthorized use, distribution, or modification is strictly prohibited. 🛡️

----

----

 ### 🌟 Contribute
 Join us in our mission to reduce food waste and create a sustainable future! 🚀